-Tourism representatives from across Northern Ireland joined Tourism Ireland at the Holiday and Travel Exhibition in the SECC (Scottish Exhibition and Conference Centre) in Glasgow recently.
+Tourism representatives from across Northern Ireland joined Tourism Ireland at the Holiday and Travel Exhibition in the SECC (Scottish Exhibition and Conference Centre) in Glasgow.

-Vanessa Markey, Tourism Ireland’s head of Great Britain, said:“Consumer shows are still one of the best ways to convey our message about Northern Ireland as a first-class holiday and short break destination.
+Vanessa Markey, Tourism Ireland’s head of Great Britain, said: “Consumer shows are still one of the best ways to convey our message about Northern Ireland as a first-class holiday and short break destination.
 Having the Ulsterbus coach at the show with its ‘giant’ livery was a real focal point and provided a great talking point for visitors to our stand.
-Coach tourism business remains very important for the Northern Ireland tourism industry, particularly from our closest market, Scotland.
-With an exciting programme of events taking place this year under the banner of ‘NI2012’ and preparations under way for Derry~Londonderry’s UK City of Culture year in 2013, there has never been a better time for us to showcase Northern Ireland in Scotland and elsewhere in GB.”
+Coach tourism business remains very important for the Northern Ireland tourism industry, particularly from closest overseas market, Scotland.
+With an exciting programme of events taking place this year under the ni2012 banner, and preparations under way for Derry~Londonderry’s UK City of Culture year in 2013, there has never been a better time for us to showcase Northern Ireland in Scotland and elsewhere in GB.”